-The team comprises specialists in nursing, ear, nose and throat (ENT), interventional radiology, intensive care, cardiothoracic surgery and physiotherapy.
+The team comprises specialists in nursing, ear, nose and throat (ENT), interventional radiology, intensive care, cardiothoracic surgery, respiratory, anesthesiology, speech and language therapy, physiotherapy, general surgery, radiology and cardiology.
 In 2006, the Tracheal Service received national recognition as the sole centre for the management of complex tracheal problems.
 The chart below shows the year on year growth in referrals to the team.

 Clinical outcome measures